tutao/tutanota/doc/BUILDING.md

 └── tutanota-3
 ```

-otherwise, the builder will load the current release from https://github.com/tutao/mapirs/releases/latest
+Otherwise, the builder will load the current release from https://github.com/tutao/mapirs/releases/latest .